YottaDB/YDBDoc/ProgGuide/extrout.rst

 |          |                     | free_address       | pointer to void    | address of the previously allocated space                                                 |
 +----------+---------------------+--------------------+--------------------+-------------------------------------------------------------------------------------------+

-The external routine can access and invoke a call-back function in any of the following mechanisms:
+Alternatively, external routines can access and invoke these same functions using the following deprecated callback mechanism.
+While making an external call, YottaDB populates the table of function pointers above as follows:

 * While making an external call, YottaDB sets the environment variable GTM_CALLIN_START to point to a string containing the start address (decimal integer value) of the table described above.
 The external routine needs to read this environment variable, convert the string into an integer value and should index into the appropriate entry to call the appropriate YottaDB function.
 * YottaDB also provides an input-only parameter type ydb_pointertofunc_t that can be used to obtain call-back function pointers via parameters in the external routine.
-If a parameter is specified as I:ydb_pointertofunc_t and if a numeric value (between 0-5) is passed for this parameter in M, YottaDB interprets this value as the index into the callback table and passes the appropriate callback function pointer to the external routine.
+If a parameter is specified as I:ydb_pointertofunc_t and if a numeric value (between 0-5) is passed from M to the external C function, YottaDB interprets this value as the index into the callback table above and, instead, passes the appropriate callback function pointer to the external routine.

 .. note::
    YottaDB strongly discourages the use of signals, especially SIGALARM, in user written C functions.
 YottaDB assumes that it has complete control over any signals that occur and depends on that behavior for recovery if anything should go wrong.
 The use of exposed timer APIs should be considered for timer needs.